 However, there is something to be learned from this atrocious, not in the least cute phrase.
 Once, an individual has been branded by this term by another, many red flags start to go off.
 Personally, there has been that unforgiving moment.

 After rambling, what can be learned from this?
 The idealist free spirit female who somehow was thrown to the forefront because she embraced life?
 Or had a few actual quirks worth pointing out?
 Doesn’t everyone have their own quirks to start off with?

 These are the types of questions that come to mind after being pigeon-holed into that “manic” category.
 As hilarity would have it, I realized the normalcy set in place with the “manic pixie dream girl”.
-Whether you’re pre-teen, teenager, young millennial or living, this term effectively is talking about an individual who has dealt with issues.
+Whether you’re a pre-teen, teenager, young millennial, or living, this term effectively is talking about an individual who has dealt with issues.
 Whether those issues have been the result of a life-changing experience or growing towards the person you’re supposed to become.
-Nonetheless, there is a key lesson in this whole messed up dilemma.
+Nonetheless, there is a key lesson in this whole messed-up dilemma.

 The Big Lesson

 Accepting yourself, for all the weird or odd behavior you exhibit.
 Maybe the only silver-lining from the manic pixie alternative reality is coming to terms with who you truly are internally as well as mentally.
 Thus began the coming-of-age travel where those odd traits where to be seen as a part of you, instead of characterized as a label.

 Atlas self-discovery comes in by embracing the chance to discover who you want to be.
 So, no to the “manic pixie dream girl” and yes to your own self-discovery.